JakobBerggren/java/report.md

 Many of the failures referenced the dependency JavaAssist.
 Upgrading this package to the [latest version](https://mvnrepository.com/artifact/org.javassist/javassist/3.27.0-GA) caused more tests to succeed, resulting in 1673 passing and 85 failing tests.
 Many of the remaining failures reference a failing classloader, which is an advanced feature in Java, and as such we feel that this is enough for the purpose of this lab.

 The onboarding experience up to this point was all but well-documented, but felt intuitive enough for someone comfortable with code and tech.
 It made sense to import it with an IDE as a first step, and from there the prompts were easy to follow.
+Dependencies were all installed automatically by the Maven build tool, and the build succeeded with no errors.

 ## Complexity